nonmodernist/dcda30970/content/how-to-post.md

 ---
-title: "How to post to this site"
+title: "How to Post"
-menu: "assignments"
+menu: "main"
-weight: 10
+weight: 40
 ---
 # How to post to this site

+When it's your turn to contribute a blog post, use these instructions:

-## 1. Create your file
+## 1. Create your .md file

 In VSC, create a new file and name it something unique having to do with your topic, for example, `ocean-swimming.md`.
 The file name determines the URL your post will eventually live at, so it needs to be appropriate, short, and unique.
 It also has to end in `.md`, which makes sure it's in Markdown.